 1) Stay Safe While Cycling: Remember to Wear Your Helmet:

 Cycling is a great form of exercise, transportation, and a way to enjoy the great outdoors.
 However, it is important to prioritize safety when cycling, especially as a beginner.
 The first and foremost tip for beginners is always to wear a helmet and fasten your seatbelt.
 A helmet is the most important piece of cycling gear as it can save your life in case of an accident.
 Make sure your helmet fits properly and is certified by a reputable organization such as the Consumer Product Safety Commission (CPSC) or the Snell Memorial Foundation.

 Additionally, wear bright colors and equip your bicycle with a bell or horn to notify other cyclists and drivers of your presence.
-It is also important to fasten your seatbelt and adjust it properly to fit you.
-A loose seatbelt can be dangerous as it can cause you to lose control of your bike.

 2) Know Your Bike: Find the Right Fit and Check Your Gears Regularly:

 It is important to know your bike before you hit the road.
 As a beginner, finding a bike that is the right fit for you can help ensure that cycling is comfortable and enjoyable.
 Start by measuring your inseam (distance between your heel and crotch), and then use this to determine the bike size best for your body.
 Also, check your gears regularly to ensure they are functioning properly, and remember to oil them if necessary.
 Knowing how to shift your gears correctly can also help you conserve energy as you cycle, so take the time to practice this skill.